fsnow/xml-splitter/README.md

 You can also select by element QName.
 A QName is a combination of the namespace and local name of an element.
 For a single QName you can use the -e and, optionally, the -n argument to specify the local name and namespace.
 For more then one QName you can use the -ne argument with a comma-separated alternating sequence of namespace and local name, e.g.: http://<i></i>foo.com/ns1,name1,http://<i></i>foo.com/ns2,name2 .

 You can combine the depth and QName arguments to select only elements at a particular depth AND matching certain QNames.

+Currently the output files are named with a random GUID plus ".xml" and are written into the specified output directory.